fgindraud/slam/Readme.md

     import slam
     slam.start(<options>)

-An example file is available in `examples/` with a description of possible parameters.
+An example file is available at `examples/slam` with a description of possible parameters.
 You should probably not use this for more than 3 screens (exponential algorithm for position computation)

 Todo